 Those who have served our country are most deserving of the benefits that they have been promised.
 Unfortunately, our veterans have not always been shown this respect.
 Congressman Cartwright promises to honor our veterans’ service by voting to fully fund all programs on which our veterans rely.

 As our service men and women return from overseas, many face difficulty in returning to work or securing new employment after a career in the military.
 Congressman Cartwright understands this difficulty and will work to ensure that all of our returning men and women are given every opportunity to adapt to civilian life.

 If you have a specific veteran’s issue, please contact a district office.

 More on Veterans Issues

-Washington, DC – Today U.S. Representative Matt Cartwright introduced bipartisan legislation that would provide veterans who have served in combat from all military operations with greater access to mental health resources.
+Washington, DC – Today, U.S. Representative Matt Cartwright (D-PA-17) introduced bipartisan legislation that would provide veterans with greater access to mental health resources.
 The Veterans Mental Health Accessibility Act would allow veterans to seek treatment for service-connected mental illnesses regardless of when their conditions manifest themselves.

 Washington, DC – Today, President Donald Trump signed into law a bill introduced by U.S. Representative Mat Cartwright (PA-17) that would protect older, low-income veterans who require assisted care.
 H.R.
 3122, the Veterans Care Financial Protection Act, directs the Department of Veteran Affairs (VA) to work with other federal agencies and states to develop and implement standards that protect veterans from predatory practices associated with the Aid & Assistance (A&A) benefit.